2026 Education Policy

 Course Confirmation

 REIC will confirm a course five (5) calendar days prior to the start of the course.
+Course

-course if virtual, the link to join the course session(s).
+the link to join the course session(s).

 1.5